dcunited001/dcunited001.github.io/_drafts/our-revolution-of-empowerment-engineering-diffusion-of-influence.md

 free-market societies, how does this differ?
 This question is of utmost importance.
 In a free-market, democratic system, it is a mix of financial and sociocultural incentivization that pushes people to acheive more, for themselves and for society.

-In a communist system, its primarily sociocultural.
-People are motivated through social engineering, by which the Party creates values systems that are designed to push people towards striving for some collective end.
+In a communist system, the incentivization is primarily sociocultural, acheived through social engineering, which exists to a lesser extent which the Party creates values systems that are designed to push people towards striving for some collective end.
 These systems created by social engineering are far from perfect, vulnerable to subversion and usually idealized by academics blinded by their own righteousness.
 When all you have is a hammer, everthing looks like a nail.
 Social engineers believe that through academic ideas, they have all the answers, but are often blind to the truly limited scope of their knowledge.

 We need a revolution, not just in America, but across the world.
 There isn't a better time for it than now.
 However, revolutions can be